is-a-dev/docs/src/docs/vercel/index.md

 ***DON'T MAKE A PULL REQUEST YET***, we still have to make another file.
 If you were to make a pull request at this point, we would reject your domain since you are trying to make a nested subdomain on a subdomain you don't own yet.
 Please proceed to the next step.

 2. Make a file for the main domain.
-Now you need to make a file for the main domain, we have 2 ways to do it: CNAME and A records.
-We'll have 2 different files for these and explain what restricions or stuff you need to do.
+Now you need to make a file for the main domain, we have two ways to do it: CNAME and A records.
+We'll have two different files for these and explain what restricions or stuff you need to do.

 Make `subdomain.json` in the **domains directory** (replace subdomain with the domain you want of course) and put in the file one of these types: